Ahmed-Alkhadhami/SM22_Elec2_PushButtonSwitch/README.md

 4 - Main Code / Loop
-- assigning the last known value of the button , to the variable **last_button_state** , so it stays updated all the time.
+- Assigning the last known value of the button , to the variable **last_button_state** , so it stays updated all the time.
-- updating the value of the variable **button_state** by reading the PushButton signal (an input value from pin 4) and assigning it .
+- Updating the value of the variable **button_state** by reading the PushButton signal (an input value from pin 4) and assigning it .
 - Comparing between between the two variables **button_state** &  **last_button_state** and deciding what to do depending on the output. the results can be either of two situations:
 a.
 They have the same value : don't do/change anything.
 b.
 They have different values : change the status of the LED (**lightToggle**) , so if the LED was ON , this will make it goes OFF and vice versa.